 Patients experience facial injuries of all types, from minor cuts to severe facial fractures.
 In the event of facial trauma, an oral and maxillofacial surgeon is highly experienced and qualified to correct the problem with the best long-term results.
 It’s important to have a facial injury treated as soon as possible to ensure no permanent damage to your appearance and oral function.
-Dr. Michael Lewis and Dr. Ryan Lloyd are experts is the evaluation and treatment of trauma injuries and see patients at their two convenient office locations in Monterey, CA and Salinas, CA.
+Dr. Michael Lewis, Dr. Ryan Lloyd, and Dr. Andre LaMothe are experts is the evaluation and treatment of trauma injuries and see patients at their two convenient office locations in Monterey, CA and Salinas, CA.

 At MOSA Oral Maxillofacial & Dental Implant Surgery, we do our best to see patients the day that they call in the case of an emergency.
 Our team understands that a facial injury can be both physically and emotionally traumatic, which is why we strive always to treat our patients with compassion.
 We want every patient to have the most positive experience possible so that they leave our office with a smile on their face.
 If you have suffered a facial injury, please feel free to contact one of our offices right away.

 Types of Facial Trauma

 Oral surgeons go through years of hospital-based training to treat various forms of facial trauma.
 Drs.
 Lewis and Lloyd repair many types of facial injuries, and the degree of the injuries will determine the type of procedure we will recommend.
 Some of the most common facial trauma injuries include the following:

 - Dental injuries.
 When patients experience surface damage to their teeth, a dentist will more than likely repair it.
 But, if the dental injury extends into the root of the tooth, or if the tooth has been completely knocked out, an oral surgeon is best equipped to treat the issue.
 Sometimes, our doctors can place the knocked-out tooth back into the socket.
 In cases where the tooth is beyond saving, we offer a variety of tooth replacement options to restore oral function, such as dental implants.